 We've all been there.
 Your skin is behaving beautifully, clear and calm, with no blemishes in sight.
 You applaud yourself for finally nailing the perfect skincare routine, post IG stories with no filter, and rock the no-makeup look like no one's business.
 And then, wham.
-Out of nowhere, when you least expect it, a huge, honking pimple pops up out of nowhere.
-You know, the kind that's so big it should have its own zip code and is legit painful.
-It's also probably appeared at the least opportune time, like before a big presentation at work, or a first date that you were actually excited about.
+When you least expect it, a huge, honking pimple pops up out of nowhere.
 In times like these, there's an unsuspecting ingredient that you can use as a fast and effective spot treatment—and it's one you may already have squirreled away somewhere in your bathroom.
 We're talking about hydrocortisone cream.
-Ahead, New York City dermatologist Joshua Zeichner, MD, and Chicago dermatologist Jordan Carqueville, MD, explain exactly how hydrocortisone works, and exactly how you should use it.
+Ahead, dermatologists explain exactly how hydrocortisone works, and exactly how you should use it.

 Meet the Expert

 Keep reading to learn more about the ingredient that helps those pesky pimples.

 Main benefits: As a spot treatment, it reduces redness and inflammation from breakouts.

 Who should use it: Anyone (who isn't allergic to the ingredient) looking to target a specific inflamed breakout, rather than an area of the face.

 How often can you use it: Apply no more than twice daily for a few days.

 Works well with: Benzoyl peroxide, salicylic acid, sulfur, and retinoids.